Albert Olszewski

-Albert Olszewski (born August 26, 1962) is an American orthopedic surgeon and perennial candidate.
+Albert Olszewski (born August 26, 1962) is an American orthopedic surgeon and former state legislator.
 He served as a Republican member of both the Montana Senate and Montana House of Representatives.
 He ran unsuccessful campaigns for the U.S. Senate in 2018, governor in 2020, and U.S. House of Representatives in 2022.
 In addition, he also was a candidate for lieutenant governor in 2012 on a ticket with Montana transportation director Jim Lynch.
-He and Lynch lost in all 4 republican primaries.
+He and Lynch lost in all 4 Republican primaries.

 Early life and education

 He graduated from Charles M. Russell High School in 1980.
 He received a Bachelor of Arts in biology at Carroll College in 1984 and a Doctor of Medicine from University of Washington School of Medicine in 1988.
 He served for 13 years in the United States Air Force, becoming a surgeon and rising to the rank of major.
 While a surgeon in the Air Force, he treated soldiers during the Gulf War.